ElizabethBrooks/BIOS60132_FinalProject/README.md

 3. Infer dendrograms from pairwise distance matrix using neighbor-joining (NJ) or hierarchical clustering (UPGMA)

 ## Data Used
-1. Paired-end RNA-seq reads for four *Daphnia melanica* genotypes from the Olympic mountains, one *Daphnia melanica* from the Sierra mountains, and one *Daphnia pulex* from the Portland Arch.
+1. Paired-end RNA-seq reads for four *Daphnia melanica* genotypes from the Olympic mountains, one *Daphnia melanica* from the Sierra mountains, and one *Daphnia pulex* from the Portland Arch

 | Genotype | Treatment | Replicates |
 | -------- | --------- | ---------- |